 He was in July 2013 expelled from Zanu PF for insubordination after he insisted in running for Parliament despite being barred by the party.
 He wanted to contest as Bikita West member of parliament but his party refused to allow him to contest in the primary elections saying he was still to clear several outstanding issues.
 Kereke then went ahead to contest in the 31 July elections defying Zanu PF's directive.
 Kereke was the declared Bikita west MP after polling 7 270 votes against Movement for Democratic Change's Heya Shoka who polled 3 863 votes leading to his expulsion.
 Kereke went on to file an urgent chamber application with the Constitutional Court challenging his expulsion and won the case.
 He then remained an MP but his expulsion from Zanu PF continued.

 Re-admission into ZANU PF

-Due to the fact that Kereke was re-admitted into ZANU PF, as according to the constitution of the country, in accordance with Section 1 (1) which states that ...the seat of a MP becomes vacant if the member, not having been a member of a political party when he or she was elected to parliament, becomes a member of a political party, his seat becomes vacant.
-By implication, Kereke's seat had fallen vacant but when he was admitted into ZANU PF.
+Due to the fact that Kereke was re-admitted into Zanu PF, as according to the constitution of the country, in accordance with Section 1 (1) which states that ...the seat of a MP becomes vacant if the member, not having been a member of a political party when he or she was elected to parliament, becomes a member of a political party, his seat becomes vacant.
+By implication, Kereke's seat had fallen vacant when he was admitted into Zanu PF.
 Notwithstanding this, on 13 January 2014, it was reported that by elections were to held on 27 March 2014 to fill in the vacant seats left by the ousted Joice Mujuru who was replaced by Emmerson Mnangagwa, implying that Kereke is still being recognised as the MP for Bikita West.